-One of the most frequent questions we get is “How long does the State have to file charges after an arrest?”
-The short answer is that the State will usually decide whether to file formal felony charges within 21 days because the failure to do so will trigger the defendant’s right to an adversary preliminary hearing.
+A frequently asked question is “How long does the State have to file charges after an arrest?”
+The short answer is that the State will usually decide whether to file formal felony charges within 21 days because failing to do so will trigger the defendant’s right to an adversary preliminary hearing.

 Under Florida law, the main purpose of the adversary preliminary hearing is to determine whether there is probable cause to continue to hold a defendant to answer the pending charges.
 If not, then the defendant should be released.
 This procedure for an adversary preliminary hearing only applies in a felony case when formal charges are not filed within 21 days after the arrest.

-At the hearing on the motion for an adversary preliminary hearing, the procedure is adversarial.
+This is an adversarial hearing.
 In other words, the defendant has a right to have his attorney confront the witnesses against him and present other evidence to show that probable cause does not exist.
-In these hearings, the judge’s duties are to examination, discharge, binding over or setting bail.
+In these hearings, the judge’s duties are to examine, discharge, bind over, or set bail.

 Filing the Information or Indictment AFTER the 21 Day Period

-At the adversary preliminary hearing, the court will issue process for the attendance of witnesses fro either the State or the Defendant.
-Either side can invoke the “rule of sequestration” which requires any witnesses other than the defendant to leave the room while another witness is testifying.
+At the adversary preliminary hearing, the court will issue process for the attendance of witnesses for either the State or the Defendant.
+Either side can invoke the “rule of sequestration,” which requires any witnesses other than the defendant to leave the room while another witness is testifying.

 If the court listens to witnesses and accepts other evidence at the preliminary hearing and finds probable cause, then the court can order that the Defendant be held pending the trial or the posting of bond.
 In other words, the status quo is maintained.

-The “Of course, [Perry’s] release does not preclude further prosecution by information.
+The defendant’s release does not preclude further prosecution by information.
 In fact, Fla.
 R.Crim.
 P. 3.133(b)(5) provides that: “Such release does not, however, void further prosecution by information or indictment but does prohibit any restraint on liberty other than appearing for trial.”